ItIzYe/ItIzYe/README.md

 I thrive in the languages of JavaScript, TypeScript, and Python.
 They're not just tools; they're my paintbrushes for crafting digital experiences.

+## 🚀 Projects

+Here are some of the projects I've been working on:

+1. **Project Name 1**
+   - Description: Brief description of the project.
+   - Tech Used: List technologies or languages utilized.

+2. **Project Name 2**
+   - Description: Brief description of the project.
+   - Tech Used: List technologies or languages utilized.

 ## 🚧 Future Aspirations

 My goal?
 To contribute to open source projects, pushing the boundaries of technology.
 I believe in the magic of collaboration and its power to transform the developer community.